Fire Resistant Plants for Your Garden

 - Manzanita: Manzanita is a fast-growing, wide-spreading shrub used for groundcover.

-- Oleander: Known for its colorful blooms and spiky, evergreen foliage, oleander is hardy in zones 8 to 11.
+- Oleander: Known for its colorful blooms and spiky, evergreen foliage, oleander is hardy in zones 8 to 11, which are generally warmer.

 - Oregon grape: This coastal favorite is a staple for wildlife gardens.
 It features yellow flowers in spring and deep, blue berries in summer.